Cree language: Syntax

 Cree features a complex polysynthetic morphosyntax.
 A common grammatical feature in Cree dialects, in terms of sentence structure, is non-regulated word order.
 Word order is not governed by a specific set of rules or structure; instead, "subjects and objects are expressed by means of inflection on the verb".
 Subject, Verb, and Object (SVO) in a sentence can vary in order, for example, SVO, VOS, OVS, and SOV.

 Obviation is also a key aspect of the Cree language(s).
 In a sense, the obviative can be defined as any third-person ranked lower on a hierarchy of discourse salience than some other (proximate) discourse-participant.
 "Obviative animate nouns, [in the Plains Cree dialect for instance], are marked by [a suffix] ending –a, and are used to refer to third persons who are more peripheral in the discourse than the proximate third person".
 For example:

 The suffix -a marks Susan as the obviative, or 'fourth' person, the person furthest away from the discourse.

 The Cree language has grammatical gender in a system that classifies nouns as animate or inanimate.
-The distribution of nouns between animate or inanimate is not phonologically transparent, which means gender must be learned along with the noun.
+The distribution of nouns between animate or inanimate is not semantically transparent, which means gender must be learned along with the noun.